Pain in the Ankle

 - Grade II ankle sprain – This is when there is partial tearing of one or several of these ligaments.
 Moderate swelling is present over the outside of the ankle.
 The patient will need some assistance to walk without a limp.

-- Grade III ankle sprain – This is a complete rupture (tear) of one or more of the lateral ligaments.
-Significant swelling and pain over the lateral aspect of the ankle.
-The patient has pain when they try to weight bear on the ankle.
+- Grade III ankle sprain – This is a complete rupture (tear) of one or more of the lateral ligaments—significant swelling and pain over the lateral aspect of the ankle.
+The patient has pain when they try to bear weight on the ankle.
 This sometimes requires surgical intervention.

 Are There Foot and Ankle Symptoms that I Should Not Ignore?